dbsb-juntendo/descSPIM/README.md

 - All users of the system must acknowledge and refer to the original paper (Otomo et al. bioRxiv 2023) in any publications or presentations resulting from the use of the system.

-- The authors of this system are not responsible for any consequences arising from the use of this system.
-Users assume all risks and liabilities associated with the use of the system.
+- The authors are not responsible for any consequences arising from the use of this system as well as related tools, scripts, and software.
+Users assume all risks and liabilities associated with the use.

 - The authors reserve the right to modify or terminate the system and its services at any time, without prior notice.